Summary

 Symptoms resolve quickly – usually within a week.
 Tell your doctor or nurse if you still have symptoms.

-Avoid having any type of sex (not even with condoms or internal protection such as dams) until treatment is finished.
+Avoid having any type of sex for one week after treatment is finished (not even with condoms or internal protection such as dams).

 Some strains of gonorrhoea are now resistant to many antibiotics.